goldblocx/api/README.md

 # General Information

-Here we provide the information about the Application Programming Interface (API) for [Copernicus Gold (**CG**)](https://www.copernicusgold.com) services which enables you to create applications, register users, open accounts (wallets), replenish them, send funds to other people, organizations and even to create own digital assets.
+Here we provide the information about the Application Programming Interface (API) for [Goldblocx (**GLBX**)](https://www.goldblocx.com) services which enables you to create applications, register users, open accounts (wallets) in previous metals and currencies, replenish them, trade previous metals, create accounts for organizations and use the Goldblocx platform as White Label solution.

 We use the OAuth2 authentication schema that means you need an access token to work